dell/SANdbox/Centralized Discovery Controller (CDC)/SFSS/README.md

 # SFSS - SmartFabric Storage Software
-SFSS enables the automated discvoery of NVMe controllers that are available to each host within an NVMe IP-Based Storage Area Network (SAN).
+SFSS enables the automated discovery of NVMe controllers that are available to each host within an NVMe IP-Based Storage Area Network (SAN).

 SFSS provides: